|

 A: This is the most common question we receive.
 The height is

-position.
+orientation.
 We have pictures taken from about 140 meters (450 feet).
-During a

 Q: What camera do you use?

-frames into a single picture.
-The combined resolution of the final product is
+individual frames into aerial panoramas.
+The resolution of the final product could reach

 Q: Is it possible to watch what the camera is capturing in real time?

-A: Yes, we monitor every session using wireless video downlink
+A: Yes, when needed, we can monitor sessions using wireless video downlink.

 Q: How long can you fly in a single session?

-We can have multiple sessions in a sequence with a short breaks to replace
+When needed, multiple sessions can be performed in a sequence, with a short breaks to replace

-Q: What is the maximum wind speed you can operate safely?
+Q: What is the maximum wind speed under which you can operate?

 A: We can fly in winds up to 20km/h.
-Wind gusts may affect picture
+Wind gusts may affect image

-quality, so we try to avoid such conditions, when possible.
+quality, so we try to avoid such conditions, whenever possible.

 Q: Can you operate during rain or snow?